KU Student Housing Handbook

 Trash

 Residents are prohibited from placing or leaving trash in areas other than those designated for trash disposal.
 Accumulation of trash within living spaces is prohibited.
-If Student Housing believes a space has significant buildup of trash within a contracted unit, they may determine entry to the unit is necessary in order to perform a Health and Safety inspection.
+If Housing & Residence Life believes a space has significant buildup of trash within a contracted unit, they may determine entry to the unit is necessary in order to perform a Health and Safety inspection.
 See “Health and Safety Inspection” section below for more information.
 Residents are responsible for disposing personal trash in areas designated for trash disposal.
 Residents may be billed for the removal of trash when residents have not removed trash or property from common spaces or assigned rooms.

 Misuse of Technology